 - Are you simply hoping to develop more of an understanding of your audiences?

-This will help to inform your research process from the outset – giving you clear direction on what to look for and why.
+This will help to inform your research methods from the outset by offering clear direction on what to look for and why.

-“The biggest [factor to consider] is what the business is trying to achieve”, says Tom Primrose, Strategic Planner at Southpaw.
+“The biggest [factor to consider] is what the business is trying to achieve”, says Tom Primrose, strategic planner at indie agency Southpaw.
 “It’s about understanding where they’re at and where they want to go.”

 High-quality data is one of the most valuable commodities in a marketer’s toolkit.
-In contrast, dodgy data sets drain marketing resources and limit marketing effectiveness.
+In contrast, dodgy data sets drain marketing resources and limit campaign effectiveness.

-Unfortunately working with data from legacy systems with no single or unified customer view isn’t exactly unknown.
-That’s because the customer experience is increasingly complex due to the proliferation of devices and channels, and organizational conflicts can lead to siloed data and duplicate customer records across multiple databases.
+Unfortunately, working with data from legacy systems with no single or unified customer view isn’t exactly unknown.
+That’s because customer journeys are increasingly complex due to the proliferation of devices and channels, and organizational conflicts can lead to siloed data analytics and duplicate customer records across multiple databases.

 But there’s a simple solution.

 When it comes to authentic marketing strategies, it’s the simple ideas that have the most impact.
 By focusing on the simple, yet defining aspects of your consumer insight, you can hone in on the ideas that stick and improve the customer experience.

-While for every agency and marketing department an insight takes a different form, for Jamie Robinson, Global Research and Insight Director at WeAreSocial, this makes up no more than a couple of sentences – something for creatives and marketers alike to continually refer back to.
+For every agency and marketing department, an insight takes a different form.
+For Jamie Robinson, global research and insight director at WeAreSocial, this makes up no more than a couple of sentences – something for creatives and marketers alike to continually refer back to.

-By keeping the focus on the consumer and the perceptions within, this will help the creative to tap into the mindset of your target audience, leveraging the fundamental truth that’s been uncovered.
+Keeping the focus on the consumer’s preference, perception or attitude will help any creative tap into the mindset of potential and existing customer behavior, leveraging the fundamental truth that’s been uncovered.

-Sifting through this data and looking for the things that stick is the next key step to get to that truth.
+Sifting through customer data and looking for the things that stick is the next key step to getting to that truth.

 Using in-depth consumer data to understand who they are, what motivates them, what their priorities are, and what daily challenges they face is how you can find the consumer insights to hit home.

-Start by drafting real-life buyer personas that bring your demographics to life, and give your data some context.
+Start by drafting real-life buyer personas that bring your demographics to life.

-With this data you can also map the many consumer journeys you want to track and every touchpoint involved – meaning you know exactly how your consumers interact with your brand.
+With this customer insight, you can also map the many consumer journeys you want to track and every touchpoint involved – meaning you know exactly how your consumers interact with your brand.

-For Joe Portman and Sharmin Rashed, Junior Strategists at Analog Folk, journey maps play a central role in their efforts to get the level of audience understanding they need.
+For Joe Portman and Sharmin Rashed, junior strategists at indepedent agency Analog Folk, journey maps play a central role in their efforts to get the level of audience understanding they need.

 “There is the consumer journey that maps the purchase journey, but there’s also the day to day of that consumer’s life which influences every part of that journey”, says Joe.